JeanHaro/JeanHaro/README.md

 ------------

 - I'm from Lima,Perú
-- I'm 23  years old
+- I'm 25  years old
 - I study at the Universidad Tecnológica del Perú, and I am in the tenth cycle
-- I take courses in Platzi
+- I take courses in Udemy
 - I am currently focused on what is Frontend of Web Development
 - I am not currently working